Tests for non-small cell lung cancer

 For this test, very thin slices of the samples are attached to glass microscope slides.
 The samples are then treated with special proteins (antibodies) that attach only to a specific substance found in certain cancer cells.
-If the patient’s cancer cells contain that substance, the antibody will attach to the cells.
+If the cancer cells have that substance, the antibody will attach to the cells.
 Chemicals are then added so that antibodies change color.
 The doctor who looks at the sample under a microscope can see this color change.

 In some cases, doctors may look for specific gene changes in the cancer cells that could mean certain targeted drugs might help treat the cancer.
 For example:

 - The epidermal growth factor receptor (EGFR) is a protein that sometimes appears in high amounts on the surface of cancer cells and helps them grow.
-Some newer anti-cancer drugs that target EGFR seem to work best against lung cancers with certain changes in the EGFR gene, which are more common in certain groups, such as non-smokers, women, and Asians.
+Some drugs that target EGFR seem to work best against lung cancers with certain changes in the EGFR gene, which are more common in certain groups, such as non-smokers, women, and Asians.
 But these drugs don’t seem to be as helpful in patients whose cancer cells have changes in the KRAS gene.
 Many doctors now test for changes in genes such as EGFR and KRAS to determine if these newer treatments are likely to be helpful.

 - About 5% of non-small cell lung cancers (NSCLCs) have a change in a gene called ALK.
 This change is most often seen in non-smokers (or light smokers) who have the adenocarcinoma subtype of NSCLC.
-Doctors may test cancers for changes in the ALK gene to see if drugs (such as crizotinib) that target this change may help them.
+Doctors may test cancers for changes in the ALK gene to see if drugs that target this change may help them.